kb-dk/access-digital-objects/text-corpora.md

 * strophe in poetry
 * speech in a play

-Please note that a strophe occuring inside speech are not recognized as poetry.
+Please note that a strophe occurring inside speech are not recognised as poetry.

-Typically one volume contributes (obviously) one volume record, one to dozens of work records and houndreds or thousands of text items.
+Typically one volume contributes (obviously) one volume record, one to dozens of work records and hundreds or thousands of text items.
 The records for works and text items import basic metadata and includes

 ## Snippet APIs for our texts